 If You Want to Go By What Most People Do

 There are lots of opinions on the right time frame, with outliers suggesting that the tree should go up as early as before Halloween!
 However, most people can agree on a couple of different dates that work best.
-In informal polls online, the day or weekend after Thanksgiving emerged as the most common time to put up your tree, with the first week of December coming in as another popular timeframe.
+In informal polls online, the day or weekend after Thanksgiving emerged as the best time to put up your Christmas tree, with the first week of December coming in as another popular timeframe.

 Decorating right after Thanksgiving is a great option because often family is still gathered in one home and can decorate together.
 It also allows for a great transition between the two holidays.

-If You Want to Focus on The Religious Celebrations Around Christmas
+If You Want to Focus on the Religious Celebrations Around Christmas

 Is your tree live or artificial?